-Aug 31 thru Sept 19 (6 classes) - Formulating Hypotheses; Threats to Causal Inference; Experimentation.
+Jan 24, 29, 31, Feb 5, 7, 12 (6 classes) - Formulating Hypotheses; Threats to Causal Inference; Experimentation.
 Advantages and disadvantages of experiments, threats to internal and external validity, Experimental design, Lab vs. field experiments, quasi-experiments, how to conduct an experiment.
 While experimentation is the first research design we focus on, principles concerning causality that are presented here are applied throughout the semester.